Skip to: Supermetal ✧ Supply and demand ✧ $3.6 billion per troy ounce

 That silver shouldn’t surprise anybody, but look at all that platinum we’re wallowing in.
 It’s more than twice as abundant as gold, though that’s largely offset by its greater difficulty and expense of extraction.
 Its supply is also pretty dicey, as 80% of it comes from South Africa.

 Before going further, we should probably qualify our rare metal quest with “non-radiological.”
-The periodic chart arranges elements in rows and columns according to their chemical properties.
+The periodic table arranges elements in rows and columns according to their chemical properties.
 About 80% are metals.
-As far as anyone knows, only elements with atomic numbers of 1 through 94 — hydrogen through plutonium — exist in nature 1.
+As far as anyone knows, only elements with atomic numbers of 1 through 94 — hydrogen through plutonium — exist in nature1.
 Anything 95 and above has to come from a reactor or particle accelerator.
-During the early 2000s physicists at Russia’s Dubna facility began generating element 118, oganesson, by fusing calcium and californium one atom at a time.
+During the early 2000s physicists at Russia’s Dubna facility began generating element 118, oganesson2, by fusing calcium and californium one atom at a time.
 All superheavies are radioactive and many are very short-lived (less than a millisecond for oganesson), so none would be practical for coinage or jewelry.

 Several naturally occurring metals such as francium, polonium, and astatine are also radioactive and ultra-rare.
 You’ll frequently read that the total astatine supply in the earth’s crust at any given moment is about an ounce.
 As products of radioactive decay, astatine and the like are too scarce and ephemeral to tally directly but their abundances can be inferred from their parent elements’ well-known half-lives and decay profiles.

 Precious metals are heavy.
 Just below is a chart comparing the original eight.
-Iridium and osmium are the densest known terrestrial substances at 22.56 and 22.59 grams/cm 3.
+Iridium and osmium are the densest known terrestrial substances at 22.56 and 22.59 grams per cubic centimeter.
 That’s twice the density of lead or about 8 times that of granite.
 A cube 6 inches on a side (15 cm) of either would weigh as much as an average adult human.

 Some of the superheavy elements will probably turn out to be much denser, providing any can last long enough and exist in sufficient quantities to be weighed.
 Physicists speculate element 108, hassium, may be almost twice as heavy as iridium.
-Dr. Burkhard Fricke, an editor of Physics Letters A, suggested in a paper that densities might peak at element 164, provisionally called dvi-lead, at around 46 grams/cm 3.
+Dr. Burkhard Fricke, an editor of Physics Letters A, suggested in a paper that densities might peak with hypothetical element 164, ekadarmstadtium, at around 46 grams/cc.

 Many years ago in filmland I pitched a science fiction scenario whose characters used holographically ornamented iridium coins.
 They would be spectacularly resistant to wear.
 They would also be impossible to counterfeit, since nothing else that’s really usable would be heavy enough.
 The only other metal challenging its weight is osmium, but as it’s similarly rare nothing would be gained.
-Osmium’s machine shop properties are even more of a problem.
-Its powder ignites spontaneously and readily forms a liquid tetroxide that can be gravely toxic.
+Moreover osmium has a problem in the machine shop iridium doesn’t share: Its powder ignites spontaneously and readily forms a liquid tetroxide that can be gravely toxic.

 Jewelry makers already wince at the prospect of working in platinum.
 Because of its high melting point and quick hardening as it cools, it usually requires a centrifugal cast.
 But iridium poses even graver challenges.
 Its melting point is 30% higher, and despite its hardness it’s rather brittle and liable to crack when you hammer it.